 KG.
 I always do research.
 For SIMPLE I went to the county jail for instance and got ideas for scenes.
-But I also went to law offices and too in the mood, the decor, the work atmosphere.
-Besides that I consulted with a super attorney who just knows a lot about the world of politics.
+But I also went to law offices and took in the mood, the decor, the work atmosphere.
+Besides that, I consulted with a super attorney who just knows a lot about the world of politics.

 How long have you been writing?

 KG.
 Two answers: all my life.
 From babyhood, I was telling stories, apparently.
 But the other answer is: From the late 80s when I got serious and decided to get an MFA in writing even though I had a Ph.D. in theatre.
 Getting that degree was fun and it gave me confidence.
 Everybody likes to be cheered on.
 At first I wrote short stories.
 Then I wrote novels that now sit in drawers.
 Then one summer, just exhausted with revising the same novel over and over again, I played around with an idea to "teach myself plot."
 Actually to "make myself plot."
 I made myself do what I'd been telling students to do: high stakes, actions with consequences, etc. That was how I wrote my first in the series, TAKEN.